Is our traditional approach towards hiring still effective?

 Harnessing the potential of social recruitment in today’s digital age

-Since founding People Mentality Inc about a year ago, I’ve been working with many HR Tech providers to solve HR issues for organizations of varying sizes.
+Since founding People Mentality Inc, an employer branding agency, about a year ago, I’ve been working with many HR Tech providers to solve HR issues for organizations of varying sizes.
 During which, the concept of social recruitment was one that stood out when it comes to tackling the hiring challenges.

 What is social recruitment?
 A simple example would be your company’s internal referral program.
 Organizations take a proactive approach to provide certain incentives on a tiered basis, communicate the vacancies to employees and tap on their people’s social network to recommend a suitable candidate for the role.